YangLinyi/academic-kickstart-linyi/content/authors/admin/_index.md

 - Researchers
 ---

-Linyi Yang is a PhD of artificial intelligence at the Insight Centre, University College Dublin.
-His research interests include Natural Language Processing, Financial Index Forecasting, and Multimodal.
+Linyi Yang is a PhD candidate of artificial intelligence at the Insight Centre, University College Dublin.
+His research interests include Natural Language Processing, Financial Index Forecasting, and Multimodal Learning.